-Best Corded Electric Lawn Mowers
+Best Corded Electric Lawn Mowers for 2021

 Selecting the best corded electric mower requires the knowledge of both lawn mower features and specifications, but also the knowledge of actual work that the lawn mower is going to perform.

 Most important features and specifications include physical dimensions and weight, power, cutting width, cutting heights, storage, maintenance procedures, warranty, wheels sizes etc. Although there are many rather similar units on the market, some of the models are more popular than others due to their design, features, performances, but also due to their acceptable price ...

 Physical dimensions of the corded electric lawn mower depend on its intended use (lawn/backyard size), terrain type, cutting width etc.

 In order to mow large lawns, lawn mowers must have wide cutting widths and thus either one large(r) cutting blade or two smaller ones.

 But, if there are various decorative objects, large flower pots and containers, trees, bushes and other similar obstacles that the lawn mower must mow around and if the terrain is uneven, than the smaller and lighter lawn mowers can come rather handy, despite requiring more time to mow the same area.

 Most lawn mowers are designed to maximize the cutting width, while keeping the actual physical dimensions of the lawn mowers as small as possible - very important for negotiating the terrain, even the flat one and for storage.

 Lawn mowers' weight differ significantly, even among the models of the same cutting width.

 Strong and durable plastics are commonly used for cutting decks, saving time and simplifying the maintenance.
 However, in order to make the cutting decks more durable and sturdier, some models feature steel decks.
 Such decks are heavier and require anti-corrosion coatings to prevent the rusting, but they are also much more impact resistant, stronger and generally, more durable.